BasharTS/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-2-strlen.c - Contains a function that return the lenght of a given string
+3-puts.c - Contains a function that prints a string, followed by a new line, to stdout